 - 6.54.
 When assessing the seriousness of the breach, the Authority takes into account various factors (which may include those listed in DEPP 6.5A.2G (6) to (9)) which reflect the impact and nature of the breach, and whether it was committed deliberately or recklessly. - 6.55.
-When considering the seriousness of the breaches, the Authority has taken into account the following: - (1) Financial exposed over 60,000 customers to a significant risk of loss as a result of the breaches of Principle 3, in that there was a significant risk that its RIs would make personal recommendations to customers which were not suitable.
-Financial did not adequately manage or mitigate that significant risk during the Relevant Period (specifically 8 August 2010 to 30 April 2013); - (2) loss to individual consumers has not been identified or quantified at this stage but the Authority has required Financial to conduct further PBRs in relation to its pension-switching recommendations and is supervising Financial's internal review of its promotion and sale of UCIS (during the Relevant Period, Financial undertook 322 individual sales of UCIS funds to 252 customers).
-Both the ongoing PBRs and the internal review may result in redress being paid to consumers.
-At the date of this notice, of those customers sold UCIS funds during the Relevant Period approximately 80% may not have been eligible for promotion of UCIS funds and/or may not have received suitable advice; - (3) Financial's breaches of Principle 3 revealed systemic weaknesses in its systems and controls relating to the recruitment, monitoring and control of its ARs and RIs and the weaknesses identified persisted for a significant and continuous period of time without correction; - (4) the Authority has not identified any evidence to suggest that Financial acted deliberately or recklessly in committing the breaches of Principle 3; - (5) no financial crime was facilitated, occasioned or otherwise attributable to Financial's breaches and Financial's breaches did not create a significant risk that financial crime would be facilitated, occasioned or otherwise occur;
+When considering the seriousness of the breaches, the Authority has taken into account the following: - (1) Investments exposed 1,407 customers to a significant risk of loss as a result of the breaches of Principle 3, in that there was a significant risk that its RIs would make personal recommendations to customers which were not suitable.
+Investments did not adequately manage or mitigate that significant risk during the Relevant Period (specifically 8 August 2010 to 30 April 2013); - (2) loss to individual consumers has not been identified or quantified at this stage but the Authority has required Investments to conduct further PBRs in relation to its pension-switching recommendations and is supervising Investments' internal review of its promotion and sale of UCIS (during the Relevant Period, Investments undertook 24 individual sales of UCIS funds to 22 customers).
+Both the ongoing PBRs and the internal review may result in redress being paid to consumers; - (3) Investments' breaches of Principle 3 revealed systemic weaknesses in its systems and controls relating to the recruitment, monitoring and control of its ARs and RIs and the weaknesses identified persisted for a significant and continuous period of time without correction; - (4) the Authority has not identified any evidence to suggest that Investments acted deliberately or recklessly in committing the breaches of Principle 3; - (5) no financial crime was facilitated, occasioned or otherwise attributable to Investments' breaches and Investments' breaches did not create a significant risk that financial crime would be facilitated, occasioned or otherwise occur;

-- (6) the Authority has not identified anything which suggests that Financial failed to conduct its business with integrity; and - (7) the Authority has not identified any actual or potential effects on the orderliness of, or confidence in, markets as a result of Financial's misconduct.
+- (6) the Authority has not identified anything which suggests that Investments failed to conduct its business with integrity; and - (7) the Authority has not identified any actual or potential effects on the orderliness of, or confidence in, markets as a result of Investments' misconduct.